ElakkuvanR/fruitstore/README.md

 #### Note

-* This is a sample POC done by me
+* This is a sample POC
 * I will be keep adding improvement on top of it